100% pure, natural emollient oil that softens and nourishes the skin. Hexane and Paraban free.

 2. Castor oil packs totally melted my extensive adhesions from ruptured appendix about 20 years ago . . .
 I'm a BELIEVER!! - Diana

-Use sparingly on small children or under the advice of a health care provider.
-For example, using more than a couple of drop may risk causing your baby to have diarrhea or abdominal cramps.
+Use sparingly on small children unless instructed otherwise under the advice of a health care provider.
+For example, using more than a couple of drops may risk causing your baby to have diarrhea or abdominal cramps.

 Do not apply to broken or irritated skin or areas affected by rashes.
 Discontinue use if skin sensitivity occurs and consider contacting your health care professional if needed.
 Avoid contact with eyes.